William G. Brown Sr.

 William Gay Brown Sr. (September 25, 1800 – April 19, 1884) was a nineteenth-century politician and lawyer from Virginia, who was twice elected to the Virginia General Assembly and thrice to the U.S. House of Representatives.
 He also served at the Virginia Constitutional Convention of 1850 and later opposed secession at the Virginia Secession Convention of 1861.
-A leading Unconditional Unionist during the American Civil War, he became one of the founders of West Virginia.
+A leading Unionist during the American Civil War, he became one of the founders of West Virginia.

 Early and family life

-Born in Kingwood, Virginia (now West Virginia), on the Northwestern Turnpike to James Brown (1761-1837), a native of Scotland and his wife.
+Born in Kingwood, Virginia (now West Virginia), on the Northwestern Turnpike to James Brown (1761–1837), a native of Scotland and his wife.
 W.G.
 Brown received a private education appropriate to his class as a child, then read law.

 On July 3, 1828, he married Juliet Ann Roberts Byrne.
 She died in 1851 and the widower remarried in 1855, in Monongalia County to Margaret P. Gay.
 Their son William Gay Brown Jr., born the following year also served in the U.S. Congress, representing West Virginia.